 Age: 44-55 Skin: Combination, Fair, Warm Hair: Blond, Straight, Fine Eyes: Blue

 The manufacturer of Lansinoh Lanolin is missing a trick by not producing it in a lip-balm-style container and displaying it with other brands' lip balms (such as Vaseline, Chapstick, Carmex, etc.)

 I bet more people would buy it that way (certainly more men would!) -- as opposed to the current product placement in the baby/nursing area of a store and the relatively-large purple tube where it's written that the cream is for "sore and cracked nipples"!

-Edit: I found it being sold on e bay in tiny 0.25 ounce tubes!
-But haven't seen them in stores.
+(Later, I found it being sold on e bay in tiny 0.25 ounce tubes!
+But haven't seen those in stores.)